JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 After that a new entry called "jabref \[run]" will appear in the run configurations.
 Now you can also select "jabref \[run]" and either run or debug the application from within IntelliJ.
 You can run any other development task in a similar way.
 Equivalently, this can also be executed from the terminal by running `./gradlew run`.

+#### Using JabRef's code style

+Contributions to JabRef's source code need to have a code formatting that is consistent with existing source code.
+For that purpose, JabRef provides code-style and check-style definitions.

+* Install the [CheckStyle-IDEA plugin](http://plugins.jetbrains.com/plugin/1065?pr=idea), it can be found via the plug-in repository:
+  1. Navigate to **File > Settings > Plugins > Marketplace** and search for "Checkstyle" and choose "CheckStyle-IDEA"
+  2. Close the settings afterwards and restart IntelliJ

 #### Using IntelliJ's internal build system

+⚠ Beginning with IntelliJ 2022.1, this does not work anymore. ⚠

 You should use IntelliJ IDEA's internal build system for compiling and running JabRef during development, because it is usually more responsive.
 Thereby, **it is important** that you understand that JabRef relies on generated sources which are only build through Gradle.
 Therefore, to build or update these dependencies you need to run the `assemble` Gradle task at least once.